-Managed care plans are a type of health insurance.
-These plans focus on managing the care of members.
-Managing the health care of members also means managing their health and wellness.
-To do this, many plans will include health education and prevention programs to help their members lead healthier lives.
+Managed care plans focus on managing the health care of members.
+Many plans also include health education and prevention programs to help their members lead healthier lives.

 What are managed care plans ?